EASTER SERVICES - SATURDAY: 4 & 5:45pm - SUNDAY: 9 & 10:45am

 QUEEN ESTHER

 Then he sent back an answer.
-He said, "You live in the king's palace.
-But don't think that just because you are there you will be the only Jew who will escape.
-What if you don't say anything at this time?
-Who knows? it's possible that you became queen for at time just like this."
+He said, “You live in the king’s palace.
+But don’t think that just because you are there you will be the only Jew who will escape.
+What if you don’t say anything at this time?
+Then help for the Jews will come from another place.
+But you and your family will die.
+Who knows?
+It’s possible that you became queen for a time just like this.”

 -Esther 4:13-14